 How to Make Your Own Wooden Cheese Board

 To start, mix your custom shade of pink in a styrofoam bowl.
 I wanted a really light shade, so I mixed 50% baby pink acrylic paint and 50% white acrylic paint to create this color.
 If you want to create a totally different color, go for it– just be sure that the paint you use is acrylic and non-toxic.
+Also, if you don’t want to paint it, do some Googling about which wood stains are food-safe.
+There are some cool options out there!

 Quick note— if your cheese board or wooden plank has a finish on it, you’ll need to gently sand it down before painting.